icegoat9/picohaven/picohaven_source.md

 The game source is primarily split between two files:
 - `picohaven###.lua` -- main game code, about 1700 lines of PICO-8 flavored Lua, plus comments
-- `picohaven###.p8` -- the game 'cart' which has sprites, map, sfx (plus some game strings stored in unused gfx/sfx space via helper cart storedatatocart...), and which includes a .lua file of code
+- `picohaven###.p8` -- the game 'cart' which has sprites, map, sfx (plus some game strings stored in unused gfx/sfx space via helper cart storedatatocart...), and which #includes that .lua file of code

-My typical development + test loop:
+My typical development + test loop (v1):
-- Edit the source code in `picohaven###.lua` (using VScode or another external editor-- it is too large for the PICO-8 built-in editor to open because of its in-code comments, which I didn't want to remove)
+- Edit the source code in `picohaven100e.lua` using VScode or another external editor-- it is too large for the PICO-8 built-in editor to open because of its in-code comments, which I didn't want to remove
 - Whenever you want to run it, because the base code is far over the compressed size limit, strip comments and whitespace with a command like this (suggested on [the PICO-8 forums](https://www.lexaloffle.com/bbs/?pid=72975#p)):
   -  `./minify_reg.sh picohaven100e.lua minify_rules2.sed > picohaven100e_minify.lua`
   -  I try to not do other minification to keep the file readable-- comment and whitespace stripping is currently just _barely_ enough
-- In the PICO-8 application, load and run picohaven100.p8 (which as of this writing just includes the source from picohaven100e_minify.lua, plus contains the sprites, sfx, map, and so on).
+- In the PICO-8 application, load and run `picohaven100.p8` (which as of this writing just includes the source from `picohaven100e_minify.lua`, plus contains the sprites, sfx, map, and so on).
 If it's already open you can just hit Ctrl-R to reload changes (after running the minify_reg command above), which gives a nice quick testing loop
-  - Edit the picohaven###.p8 file when needed to edit graphics, maps, sound, music.
+  - Edit this .p8 file when needed to edit graphics, maps, sound, music.
+- Core game data (player cards, upgrades, items, monster decks and stats) is stored in strings in the .lua source, but I have a helped spreadsheet that lets me adjust all the numbers and abilities, then concatenate them into a string I copy and paste into the .lua source
+- Story text (shown before/after each level) wouldn't fit within the cart limits, originally... so it's now stored in a compressed binary format in unused space in the cart's sprite and sound data, using separate program `storedatatocart4r.p8`.
+I edit the story text in a spreadsheet which concatenates it into a specific format for storedatatocart.p8, then run that to overwrite those parts of cart memory
 - Note: INFO at the PICO-8 commandline after a change will show token/character usage including the #included Lua

+Revised v1.1 workflow:
+- As above, but use minifier Shrinko-8 instead of my shell/.sed script, e.g. `shrinko8.py picohaven_v11a.lua picohaven_v11a_sminify.lua --minify --preserve "*.*"`
+- The most current versions of source are picohaven_v11a.lua and picohaven_v11.p8

 # Source code organization & overview